This article covers common image-related issues in Figma and how to fix them.

-- Close any open Figma files you aren't currently using
+- Close any other Figma files

 - Check your internet speed and connection to make sure your device is online